-The heatmap tells us an interesting story of the distribution of the sparrows in Ipswich, which seems to have concentrations in peripheral areas particularly in the northwest and south-east.
-These two concentrations seem strong, healthy and dense seem sparrow-friendly.
-This does, however, correspond to the findings of the BTO research report into habitat preferences in the UK greenspaces are not particularly favoured by House Sparrows.
+The heatmap tells us an interesting story of the distribution of the sparrows in Ipswich, which seems to have concentrations in peripheral areas particularly in the northwest and the east.
+These two concentrations seem strong, healthy and dense

 The town centre seems to be a virtually sparrow-free zone, and they don't particularly seem to favour the urban greenspaces of Christchurch Park.
-It would be interesting to ask some of our older residents whether they remember sparrows in Christchurch Park in the 1960s, since the age of the surrounding housing would
+It would be interesting to ask some of our older residents whether they remember sparrows in Christchurch Park in the